-- 1. Is able to explain various aspects of GSM system in detail

-- 2. Can compile features of GPRS

-- 3. Can express principles of DSSS

-- 4. Can give a general overview of IS 95

-- 5. Is motivated to compile information about evaluation of GSM and CDMA and their emerging standards
+- 1. Is able to explain various aspects of GSM system in detail - 2.
+Can compile features of GPRS, EDGE & LTE - 3.
+Can express principles of DSSS - 4.
+Can give a general overview of IS 95 - 5.
+Is motivated to compile information about evaluation of GSM and CDMA and their emerging standards

-GSM- System architecture, radio subsystem, channels, frame structure, signal processing, protocols, localization and calling, security, services, GPRS- capacity, QOS, system architecture; CDMA- Direct sequence spread spectrum, processing gain, pseudorandom sequences, orthogonal codes, IS 95- frequency and channel specifications
+GSM- system architecture, radio subsystem, channels, frame structure, signal processing, protocols, localization and calling, security, services, CDMA- direct sequence spread spectrum, processing gain, pseudorandom sequences, orthogonal codes, IS 95- frequency and channel specifications